dmlc/xgboost/jvm-packages/xgboost4j-spark/docs/index.md

         setFeaturesCol("features").
         setLabelCol("classIndex")
  ```

+If XGBoost4J-Spark cannot get enough resources for running two XGBoost workers, the application would fail.
+Users can have external mechanism to monitor the status of application and get notified for such case.

 ## Checkpoint During Training

-Transient Failures are commonly seen in production environment.
+Transient failures are also commonly seen in production environment.
 To simplify the design of XGBoost,
  we stop training if any of the distributed workers fail.
-Additionally, to efficiently recover failed training, we support
+However, if the training fails after having been through a long time, it would be a great resource waste on failing.
- checkpoint mechanism to facilitate failure recovery.

- To enable this feature, you can set how many iterations we build each checkpoint with `setCheckpointInterval` and
- the path store checkpointPath with `setCheckpointPath`:
+We support creating checkpoint during training to facilitate more efficient failure recovery.
+To enable this feature, you can set how many iterations we build each checkpoint with `setCheckpointInterval` and the path store checkpointPath with `setCheckpointPath`:

   ```scala
       xgbClassifier.setCheckpointInterval(2)